Travel Diaries: How An Epidemiologist Explores The World

 Hotels: splurge or save?
 Splurge.
 As I’ve gotten older, where I stay is more than just where I sleep.

-What’s your go-to airplane drink?
+What’s your go-to aeroplane drink?
 Sparkling water.
 I try to stay super hydrated.

 Domestic or international travel?
 International.
 It grows your mind, your heart, and your palate.
 Pre-pandemic, we were committed to going to Egypt (where my family is) and Puerto Rico (where my husband’s family is) every other year.
 We also have a goal to visit a new country each year as a family, if possible.

-What’s the best meal you’ve ever eaten while traveling?
+What’s the best meal you’ve ever eaten while travelling?
 Room 4 Dessert in Bali.
 Everything we ate and drank that night was incredible.
 We think about that experience often.

 Podcast, audiobook, or playlist?
 Podcast.
 It’s usually entertainment and education at the same time.

-What’s your favorite airplane movie?
+What’s your favourite aeroplane movie?
 Impossible to pick.
-But I do love that I can usually find a movie or documentary I meant to watch in theaters available under new releases.
+But I do love that I can usually find a movie or documentary I meant to watch in cinemas available under new releases.

 What’s at the top of your bucket list?
 Mexico City.
 I dream about the food and art there.